 1. Have an interesting introduction.
-In Lectures to My Students, Charles Haddon Spurgeon says that every notice should have the word “Attention!” at the top; and so every sermon should call attention to the topic of the sermon.
+In Lectures to My Students, Charles Haddon Spurgeon, ‘the prince of 19th-century preachers’, says that every notice should have the word “Attention!” at the top; and so every sermon should call attention to the topic of the sermon.
 It should be composed last, when the whole message is clearly in your mind.

 2. It should be possible to give the whole sermon a clear title – if not, the message is confused and needs to be tidied up.

 3. The sermon should have clear headings – usually no more than three because the brain needs mnemonics to go beyond three.
 State each of them slowly without hesitation, and repeat them so that people who are writing or trying to remember them can do so.
 The title and the headings are the most one can expect the average person to remember, so give them the opportunity to do so.
 Anecdotes and illustrations will usually be remembered also, so make them useful and applicable to everyday life to help people recall the message when they come across the illustration in real life.

 4. Stick to the headings.
 Material should be organised properly under each heading, not digressing in the second heading to explain something that should have been dealt with under the first heading.
 The last heading could be application, but if not, there should be an additional section for application.
 Some preachers begin to explain new material in their application.
 This common mistake is wrong.
 1. it takes away from the force of the application.
 2. if something needs explanation, it should have been explained in the body of the sermon.

 5. The message of the sermon is the burden laid upon your spirit in prayerful consideration of the people you are hoping to address.
 This should be the same message in your text.
 If the text speaks of A and you want to speak about B, choose a different text.